sigproc-classrooms/sf2_competition_template/README.md

 To help you get started, we've preloaded this template with an encoder that uses `jpegenc` and `jpegdec`, along with the `opthuff` argument to build the header.

-Note that this respository does not include a copy of `cued_sf2_lab`, but will find the version that you alraedy have installed.
+Note that this respository does not include a copy of [`cued_sf2_lab`](https://github.com/sigproc/cued_sf2_lab), but will find the version that you already have installed.
 As such, you **should not modify your `cued_sf2_lab`**, as the demonstrators will not have this version installed.
 If you need to make changes to the function in that package, you should copy the files into this repository.